MB3hel/AUVControlBoard/README.md

 ## Control Board Usage

+This section describes the process of using the control board, **not** specific messages that are sent to acheive this process.
+The messages and how to send them are described in the "Communication Protocol" section.

 ### Usage Examples

 Python scripts demonstrating use of the control board are available in the [scripts](./scripts) folder.